ManarAbdulrahman/Level-3-project/documents/dairy.md

 # Day 8

 After failing to deploy front-end i tried catalogue service and the k8s dashboard but i get the same respoe .., server refused to connect. i can't find the cause. i even cheecked the ingress in security groupes in terraform and pot 80 is open. and the cluster is the runnig the services and deployment when i list pods and svc's..i'm losing modivation .

+# Day 9
+ Dear Dairy,,
+   today and after days of suffering i finally solved the mystery.It's because of fish again.
+He's an incredible detective.
+the service and the deployment could not connect because of the labels, key:value. i was focuing on the value and not the key, both of them should be matching not only the value.
+I started to deploy the services to test them before i put them as tasks, i will continue tomorrow